Shortwave makes your inbox faster to read. Fasrad reads it for you.

 Shortwave is a sharper Gmail client you still drive; Fasrad is an agent with its own inbox that triages, drafts, sends, and follows up while you do something else.

-Shortwave is a genuinely good email client.
-It sits on top of Gmail, threads conversations into clean bundles, summarizes long chains in a sentence or two, and lets you ask its assistant to find that attachment from March or draft a reply in your voice.
-If your problem is that Gmail is slow and noisy to read, Shortwave fixes that.
+Shortwave is an email client that sits on top of Gmail.
+It threads conversations into bundles, summarizes long chains in a sentence or two, and lets you ask its assistant to find that attachment from March or draft a reply in your voice.
+It's built to make reading and writing your own Gmail faster.

 But everything in Shortwave still routes through you sitting in the app.
 It drafts when you ask, summarizes when you open the thread, and surfaces what to do next — then waits.
 Fasrad starts from the other end.
-The agent has its own dedicated inbox.
+Connect your own Gmail and it works right on that inbox — read-only, sending as you only on your approval — or give the agent a dedicated inbox of its own.
 New mail arrives, it triages the batch by intent, drafts the replies that need one, books the call against your real calendar availability, files the rest, and writes back when it hit send.
 You read the summary of what it did, not the pile it did it from.

 Where the line falls:

-Pick Shortwave if you mostly want a faster, smarter way to read and write your own Gmail and you like living in your inbox.
-Pick Fasrad if you'd rather hand the inbox to something that works it for you — triaging, replying, booking, and following up — and check in on what it did.
+Pick Fasrad when you'd rather hand the inbox to something that works it for you — triaging, replying, booking, and following up — and check in on what it did, instead of living in the inbox yourself.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

 No, and that's the point.
 Shortwave replaces the Gmail interface you read and write in.
-Fasrad doesn't give you a nicer inbox to sit in — it gives an agent its own inbox and has it triage, draft, send, book, and follow up.
+Fasrad doesn't give you a nicer inbox to sit in — connect your own Gmail and it works that inbox for you (read-only, sending as you only on your approval), or give it a dedicated inbox of its own; either way it triages, drafts, sends, books, and follows up.
 You read what it did, not the raw pile.

 It sends.
 Beyond replying to incoming mail, it runs personalized outreach from a Google Sheet, staggered to roughly 100 a day to stay deliverable, then triages the replies that come back.
 You can keep it in draft-only mode if you'd rather approve every send.